Azure/kubernetes-hackfest/labs/windows/labs/helm-setup-deploy/README.md

     --docker-password=$ACRPASSWD
     ```

+1. Create Kubernetes secrets for access to the Jabbr database in your Azure SQL DB

+    You will use a secret to hold the credentials for our backend database.
+In the next lab, you will use this secret as a part of your deployment manifests.

+    Once the secret is created, these envvars are no longer needed.

+    * Set the Azure SQL DB user and password

+    ```bash
+    # Get the SQL Server FQDN
+    SQLFQDN=$(az sql server show -g $RGNAME -n $SQLSERVERNAME -o tsv --query fullyQualifiedDomainName)

+    CONNSTR="Server=tcp:$SQLFQDN,1433;Initial Catalog=jabbr;Persist Security Info=False;User ID=sqladmin;Password=$SQLSERVERPASSWD;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"

+    kubectl create secret generic sql-db-conn-secret --from-literal="connstr=$CONNSTR" -n jabbr
+    ```

 1. Review the Helm Chart components

     In the folder for this lab there's a folder called `chart` with a sub-folder for the Kubernetes manifests to be deployed.